Olga Khokhlova: Marriage breakdown

-On 4 February 1921, Khokhlova gave birth to a boy named Paulo.
+On 4 February 1921, Khokhlova gave birth to a boy Paul Joseph Picasso usually known as 'Paulo'.
 From then on, Khokhlova and Picasso's relationship deteriorated.
 Picasso was proud of Khokhlova and his son, but she became obsessively protective of the boy.
 She enjoyed the prestige of being Picasso's wife and the idea of a celebrity lifestyle.
 When this drew criticism from Picasso's friends, he would blame Khokhlova for her refined tastes.
 In summer 1922, she became seriously ill while the Picassos were staying at the resort of Dinard.
 In mid-September, she was rushed to hospital in Paris for an emergency operation.
 By the end of the summer of 1923, Picasso's passion for Khokhlova had cooled, as he took possession of the floor above his apartment and began to frequent the brothels in Paris.

 In 1927, Picasso began an affair with a 17-year-old French girl, Marie-Thérèse Walter.
 He continued to play the part of the conventional husband and father but continued his affair with his new mistress in secret.
 In the summer of 1928, the Picasso family spent time in Dinard, where Picasso also secreted his mistress away from his wife.
 However, the trip caused Khokhlova to become seriously ill again, resulting in the family returning to Paris on 5 September 1928.
 She again underwent an operation that required convalescence and, despite leaving the clinic on 10 October, was forced to return for a second operation before returning home in early December.
 She was back at the clinic by Christmas.
 This lengthy separation from his wife gave Picasso the freedom to spend time with his mistress.
 In 1930, Picasso purchased a chateau located an hour northwest of Paris named Boisgeloup, where Walter spent the week with him and Khokhlova would visit with Paulo on weekends.
 At Picasso's first major retrospective at the Galeries Georges Petit in 1932, he blatantly displayed numerous works of his mistress.
 Khokhlova had become obsessively jealous and suspicious.
 Picasso's grandson, Bernard Ruiz-Picasso, considered that by this time, Olga knew about the affair.
 Picasso's depictions of his wife were now reflective of her perturbed state.
 Over Christmas in 1931, he painted Woman with a Stiletto, a harrowing caricature of his unhappy wife.

 In 1935, Khokhlova learned of the affair from a friend, who also informed her that Walter was pregnant.
 She was devastated, filed for divorce, and immediately moved to the Hôtel California with Paulo.
 She spent the next 20 years living in Parisian hotels, Boisgeloup and the South of France.
 Picasso refused to divide his property evenly with her, as required by French law, so Khokhlova stayed legally married to him until her death from cancer in Cannes, France, on 11 February 1955.
 She was mistakenly buried in an English rather than a Russian cemetery.